bluesky/tiled/docs/source/explanations/caching.md

 ## Overview

-There are three types of caches in Tiled:
+There are three types of cache in Tiled:

 1. **Client-side response cache.** The Tiled Python client implements a standard web cache, similar in both concept and implementation to a web browser's cache.
    It enables an offline "airplane mode".
-If a server is available, it enables the client to check whether the version it has is the latest one.
+If a server is available, it enables the client to inexpensively check whether the version it has is the latest one.
 2. **Service-side response cache.**
-   _This is not yet implemented, but planned soon._  This is also a standard web cache, on the server side.
+   _This is not yet implemented, but planned soon._  This is also a standard web cache on the server side.
 It stores the content of the most frequent responses.
    This covers use cases such as, "Several users are asking for the exact same chunks of data in the exact same format."
 3. **Service-side data cache.** The _response_ caches are very finely targeted.
-   Requests that ask for overlapping but distinct slices of data, or requests that ask for the same but in varied formats, will not benefit from that cache; they will "miss".
+   Requests that ask for overlapping but distinct slices of data, or requests that ask for the same data but in varied formats, will not benefit from that cache; they will "miss".
 The _data_ cache, however, stores chunks of (array, dataframe) data, which is it can slice and encode differently for different requests.
 It will not provide quite the same speed boost as a response cache,